Looking for ya fantasy romance books to read? These page-turning books will transport you to another world

 This is one of the most unique retellings I’ve ever read.
 If you’re a fan of retellings like A Court of Thorns and Roses, The Cruel Prince or a Curse so Dark and Lonely – then you need to read this one.
 It’s one of the best retellings I’ve read.

 There were so many intriguing elements at the start that I kept reading to see what would happen.
 The world-building was really unique.
 I’m not normally a sci-fi fan.
 But the sci-fi and dystopian elements work so perfectly.
+A great choice if you’re looking for Young Adult fantasy romance books.

 Good reads rating: 4.13